kxu07/Projects-and-loose-ends/README.md

 # Projects-and-loose-ends
-Here is some code that I have written for different research projects and personal projects.
+Here is some code that I have written for different research projects, classes, and personal projects.